paulvpop/drone-mapping-end-to-end-workflow/user_manual.md

 ### DJI Mini 3

-_This screenshots for this section was contributed by Raju._
+_The screenshots for this section were largely contributed by Raju._

 Note that if you're opening the Map Pilot Pro app in aa device with 4 GB, you will get a warning like this: